21prompts/act/PROMPTS.md

 ### Prompt 6.5

 We want to add a flag to the cli (main.go) to provide --lat and --lon and use that in weather.go to fetch data for user's location.

+## Prompt 7

+Let's remove the placeholder tasks and set up db.go, tasks.go, types.go, app.js and related files to create and read data.
+In next step, we will work on the frontend to enable the same.